Tuesday, August 1, 2017

 I am and have always been into authors like Bukowski, Henry Miller or some austrian ones like Stefan Zweig, but lately I didn’t read that much.
 I try some times, but mostly I’m simply to restless to sit down and read.

 Can you give a few names for latest black metal albums that you appreciate?
-As I see that you support Harakiri For The Sky which is also one of my favorites.
+You are the founding members of Harakiri For The Sky which is also one of my favorites.

 1 A Light in The Dark – Vanished